Towards Porting Operating Systems with Program Synthesis: Writing machine descriptions in

 A \casp machine description provides an executable model of an ISA, declaring \emph{machine state}, such as registers and memory, and defining \emph{operations} that describe its assembly instructions. \casp is a typed, interpreted language.
 In the following discussions we refer to conditions detected during the initial typechecking pass as ``static'' and those that are not as ``runtime errors''.
 The symbolic execution that occurs during synthesis (see \autoref{sec:impl}) explores all execution paths and treats any runtime errors as conditions to avoid; that is, no output program should ever produce a runtime error.

-Throughout the rest of this section, we use excerpts from two of our \casp machine descriptions (\autoref{fig:casp-all}: MIPS (Listing A) and ARMv7 (Listing B)) as a running example.
+Throughout the rest of this section, we use excerpts from two of our \casp machine descriptions (\autoref{fig:casp-all}: MIPS (Listing A) and ARMv7 (Listing B)) as running examples.
 Unless otherwise stated, line numbers refer to lines in both listings from this figure.